asyncapi/extensions-catalog/README.md

 #### Usage in an AsyncAPI document
-AsyncAPI extensions are those that are preceeded by `x-`, e.g., `x-twitter`, and they can be placed anywhere in the AsyncAPI document.
+AsyncAPI extensions are those that are preceded by `x-`, e.g., `x-twitter`.
+They can be placed in the AsyncAPI document in locations specified by documentation of given extension.